wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-09-understanding-javascript-inheritance-and-the-prototype-chain.markdown

 The structure of the `Animal` object becomes clear when we inspect it in the console.
 We can see that the `name` property belongs to the object itself, while `speak` is part of the `Animal` prototype.

-{% image path: assets/Animal.png alt: "Animal Prototype" %}
+{% responsive_image path: assets/Animal.png alt: "Animal Prototype" %}

 Now let's look at how we can extend the `Animal` class to create a `Cat` class: